Inspectors press Syria on chemical arms 'discrepancies': envoys

 “The (U.N.-OPCW) team has been in Damascus seeking clarification on discrepancies in the original declaration,” a diplomat present at the closed-door meeting told Reuters on condition of anonymity.

-Speaking to reporters after the council meeting, Kaag spoke of ongoing efforts to overcome the declaration’s “deficiencies that have been identified, in collaboration with the authorities.”
-She did not elaborate.

-The Western diplomat who attended the meeting said some of the discrepancies went beyond routine errors, noting that there were omissions from Syria’s declaration.

 Last month, U.N.
-Secretary-General Ban Ki-moon said that a June 30 deadline for the destruction of all of Syria’s declared chemical weapons would not be met and the mission would continue working for a “finite period of time.”
-He also voiced concern about recent chlorine gas attacks in Syria.
+Secretary-General Ban Ki-moon said that a June 30 deadline for the destruction of all of Syria’s declared chemical weapons would not be met.

 French U.N.
 Ambassador Gerard Araud said on his Twitter feed that Kaag’s mission “will need to continue its activities beyond this date (June 30).”
-He also noted that the recent alleged chlorine gas attacks, which France has blamed on the government, were a violation of international law.
+Another diplomat said Kaag had made clear the destruction work would not be completed this month.

-Assad, embroiled in the fourth year of a civil war with rebels fighting to oust him, agreed last year to hand over the country’s entire chemical weapons stockpile and ensure its total destruction by June 30.
+Assad, embroiled in the fourth year of a civil war with rebels fighting to oust him, agreed last year to hand over the country’s entire chemical weapons stockpile and ensure its total destruction by June 30, after hundreds of people were killed in an August 2013 sarin nerve gas attack near Damascus.

 His government, which denies the allegation and blames the rebels for all chemical attacks in Syria, still has roughly 7 percent of 1,300 metric tonnes of chemical weapons it declared to the OPCW, enough highly toxic material to carry out a large-scale attack.